gzz2000/babel-plugin-operator/README.md

 '!=': 'operatorNotEqual',
 ```

-Make the function accept one parameter as the right data, `this` as the left data, and do what you like.
+For example, `a + b` will be redirected to `a.operatorAdd(b)`.
+If `a` doesn't have a function named `operatorAdd`, the operator falls back to the original `+`.

 > Hint: For the comparison operators, we will call the propriate function for you.
 This means if you only declared a `operatorLess`, you will get `< > <= >=` all work right.
 Defining other functions is only needed if you need a special comparison rule such as a partial order.
+Same to `operatorEqual` and `operatorNotEqual`.

 ## Principle
 This is a plugin of babeljs.
 By simply modifying the AST, it will replace